syncfusion-content/wpf-docs/wpf/Docking/MDI-TDI-functionalities.md

 ### Adding a new Tab using NewButtonClick event

-The NewButtonClick event is used to notify when the new button(+) is clicked in DockingManager.
+The 'NewButtonClick' event is used to notify DockingManager when a new button (+) is clicked.
 By utilizing this event, a new tab can be added at runtime.

 {% tabs %}